 “Eliminate the superfluous”

-If you aren’t familiar with the master, he did a large volume of work for Hanna Barbera in the 60’s all the way to the 80’s including Space Ghost and Super Friends.
+If you aren’t familiar with the master, he did a large volume of work for Hanna-Barbera in the ’60s all the way to the ’80s, including Space Ghost and Super Friends.

-His comic book work stretches back even further to the 40’s (I believe) with Zorro, and a number of other pulp heroes.
+His comic-book work stretches back even further, to the ’40s (I believe), with Zorro and a number of other pulp heroes.

-So how did he do it?
+So, how did he do it?

 Clarity!

-You may want to draw the heck out of a certain back ground object that looks cool, but ask yourself if it’s important to the story.
+You may want to draw the heck out of a certain background object that looks cool, but ask yourself if it’s important to the story.

 Do that, and you’ve “eliminated the superfluous” in your characters.

 Just like your character, boil your scene down to it’s essence, or most important aspects.
 What do we need to tell this story?
 Is that fancy vase in the back of the living room important?
-Does it help to establish the character’s wealth, is it an ancient family heirloom, does it get smashed on a burglar’s head?
-If the answer to all of these is no and it lacks any other important plot point, maybe you shouldn’t worry about rendering it like a master still life painter!
+Does it help to establish the character’s wealth?
+Is it an ancient family heirloom?
+Does it get smashed on a burglar’s head?
+If the answer to all of these is no and it lacks any other important plot point, maybe you shouldn’t worry about rendering it like a master still-life painter!

-In a gym you find:
+In, say, a gym, you might find:

 - Weights